It’s Time To Reflect

 I am reminded of Balaji Srinivan’s (I believe?) infamous Y Combinator talk, Silicon Valley’s Ultimate Exit, below.
 I watched this years ago and was deeply impressed.
 It even encouraged me to buy and read Exit, Voice, and Loyalty, by Hirschman (a book! a book!).
 And I still am impressed.
 Obviously, I rewatched it just now and it held up very well.

 But then I read this book, and a couple hundred other books, and I have sadly concluded that Srinivasan didn’t really get it — brilliant as he undoubtedly is, and impressive as his achievements are (very possibly three to Andreessen’s four and to my zero).
 Srinivasan is suffering from STEMophilia in the extremely intelligent but poorly read.
-Lucky for him, this is my specialty.
+Lucky for him, this is my Totally Legit Medical specialty.

 He gets the exit part.
 That’s the whole point of his talk: we should exit!
 Wir sind Übermenschen!
 But the book is actually about the tensions between economics and politics that throw up an irreducibly complex web of exit, voice, and loyalty (it’s almost like Hirschman didn’t call it, Exit, for a reason).
-Srinivasan’s framing of the distinction is absurdly simple and reflects, I am sad to say, the kind of decisions one might be expected to make in refactoring a codebase, but not in running an organisation of non-autistic adult humans.
+Srinivasan’s framing of the distinction is absurdly simple and reflects, I am sad to say, the kind of decisions one might be expected to make in refactoring a codebase, but not in running an organization of non-autistic adult humans.

-In addition, Srinivasan is clearly trying to tap into the spirit of the American Revolution, and yet he skips over the (these days horrifically offensive and politically incorrect) fact that the Founding Fathers were amongst the best educated group of people in history.
+In addition, Srinivasan is clearly trying to tap into the spirit of the American Revolution, and yet he skips over the (these days horrifically offensive and politically incorrect) fact that the Founding Fathers were amongst the best-educated group of people in history.
 They read a lot of books!
 Thomas Jefferson, in particular, may well have been the best-read person in the entire world at that point in time.
 I’d take even odds on this.

 And so, if Silicon Valley wants to exit on remotely credible terms, it is going to have to produce something as good as or better than the Declaration of Independence.
-If it wants to organise its own governance (as a DAO, say, har har har) it is going to need to produce some Federalist and anti-Federalist papers.
+If it wants to organize its own governance (as a DAO, say, har har har) it is going to need to produce some Federalist and anti-Federalist papers.
 Not Y Combinator speeches.
 Not tweets.
 Not blogs.
 Essays.
 Essays that give the impression of having read a couple of books.

 Is the USA the Microsoft of nations?
 Har har har.
 It’s a joke, yes, but it’s a bad joke.
-It’s a stupid joke, because software is not the world.
+It’s a stupid joke because software is not the world.
 “The codebase is over 230 years old and written in obfuscated language,” and yet is still a better written, more moral, and more important and influential piece of work than everything Silicon Valley has ever produced, combined.
 Har har har.

 By the way, if you want to see what a society designed by Silicon Valley actually looks like, there is an easy, if unpleasant, way to find out: go to San Francisco and walk around until you can’t take it anymore.
 It’s a hellscape.
 I intend to never go again if I can help it.
 The catch-22 of transhumanism will hit you right in the smell buds: San Franciscans don’t take shits in the metaverse; they take them in the street.